Snyder S. Kirkpatrick: Career

-Kirkpatrick engaged in mercantile pursuits at Du Quoin, Illinois from 1865 to 1867.
+Kirkpatrick engaged in mercantile pursuits at Du Quoin, Illinois, from 1865 to 1867.
 He entered the law school at the University of Michigan in 1867 before returning to Illinois.
 He was admitted to the bar by the supreme court of Illinois on June 30, 1868, and commenced practice at Cairo, Illinois.

 In 1873, Kirkpatrick moved to Kansas and settled in Fredonia, engaging in the practice of law.
 He was elected prosecuting attorney of Wilson County in 1880, and served as a member of the Kansas State Senate from 1889 to 1893.
 He was an attorney for the St. Louis and San Francisco Railway Company for many years.

+Congress

 Kirkpatrick was an unsuccessful candidate for election in 1892 to the Fifty-third Congress.
 He was then elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).
 He ran for reelection to the Fifty-fifth Congress and for election to the Fifty-sixth and Fifty-seventh Congresses but was unsuccessful.

+Later career

-Kirkpatrick served as member of the Kansas State house of representatives 1903-1905.
+Kirkpatrick served as member of the Kansas House of Representatives from 1903 to 1905.

 Personal life

-On December 25, 1867 he married Rosa H. Bowen in Mattoon, Coles Co., IL.
+On December 25, 1867, he married Rosa H. Bowen in Mattoon, Coles Co., IL.
 Rosa and Solomon has five children: Elsie; Otto; Mark; Byron; and Hobert.
-Rosa died at Fredonia on 13 February 1887.
+Rosa died at Fredonia on February 13, 1887.
 Kirkpatrick remarried.
 His second wife was Mrs. Floren Adell (Oakford) Buker of Chicago.

+Death and burial

-Kirkpatrick died in Fredonia, Kansas on April 5, 1909 and was interred in Fredonia Cemetery.
+Kirkpatrick died in Fredonia, Kansas, on April 5, 1909, and was interred in Fredonia Cemetery.